 The hood of the Compressor is much tighter fitting compared Atom AR. when used over a helmet it feels restrictive and covers the face only when your chin is tucked to your chest.
 We found this hood fit to be a big drawback.

 We have to admit that we're rather thrown off by the fact that this jacket is called the "Compressor" and it does not stuff into itself.
 It squishes down relatively small, but you could not bring it along on a long rock climbing route very easily unless you climbed with a pack.
-Overall hover, the Compressor is a very light - only 17oz.
+Overall, however, the Compressor is a very light - only 17oz.

-for $250 dollars the Hooded Compressor is a bit expensive considering how we rated it against its closest competition Atom AR.
+For $250, the Hooded Compressor is a bit expensive considering how we rated it against its closest competition, the Atom AR.

 — Ian Nicholson and Chris McNamara